GST Taxpayer Category in India

 10. Reverse Charge Mechanism Taxpayer

-A taxpayer undone by the Reverse Charge Mechanism is one who is either a customer or a company that has incurred a direct liability to remit goods and services tax or the GST directly to the government rather than the provider when regarding certain specified products and/or services that an individual and/or a corporate receives avails.
-Relevance of RCM manifests when the supplier happens to be an unregistered person or falls in one of the specified notified categories, which incorporates the importation of services or legal services or even the sale of products by an e-commerce operator.
-In that way, this mechanism successfully shifts the tax burden or onus over the recipient itself, even if the issue does not turn out to be a great compliance nightmare at times.
+A taxpayer undone by the Reverse Charge Mechanism is one who is either a customer or a company that has incurred a direct liability to remit goods and services tax or the GST directly to the government, rather than the provider, regarding certain specified products and/or services that an individual and/or a corporation receives.
+Relevance of RCM manifests when the supplier happens to be an unregistered person or falls in one of the specified notified categories, which incorporates the importation of services, legal services or even the sale of products by an e-commerce operator.
+In that way, this mechanism successfully shifts the tax burden or onus onto the recipient itself, even if the issue does not turn out to be a great compliance nightmare at times.
 In effect, it is very important to note that the RCM taxpayer cannot immediately claim an Input Tax Credit (ITC) on GST under RCM; the claim of ITC has to be made after the tax remittance.
 This system improves accountability and mitigates revenue loss in the GST regime.

 11. Non-Resident Online Service Distributors